-The complexity of addiction is unique to each individual.
-It is important to have empathy for those struggling with this issue.
-We must remember not to compare our own lack of dependence on a substance to someone else's desire for it.
+The complexity of an addiction is unique to each individual.
+It is important to have empathy for those struggling with a dependence, and to not compare their desire for a substance to our own.
 Addiction is a chronic condition that is characterized by compulsive drug seeking and use, despite the negative consequences.
 The initial decision to use drugs is usually voluntary, but repeated drug use can cause changes in the brain that make it difficult for an addicted person to resist intense cravings.

 These changes can be long-lasting, making addiction a recurrent disease.
 People in recovery from drug addiction are at risk of relapse even after years of abstinence.
 Although individuals may be aware of the potential harm of drugs, they may still continue to use them, which is the nature of addiction.
 For those suffering from addiction and alcoholism, the path to healing can seem daunting.

 However, with the right resources and self-love, it is possible to overcome this illness and return to a healthy lifestyle.